Detecting Ultraviolet Light Using Tonic Water

-5. Demonstrate how actions to block the ultraviolet light can be explored using the tonic water.
+- Demonstrate how actions to block ultraviolet light can be explored using tonic water.
 For example, ask students if they think UV light can be transmitted through the windows of the classroom like the visible light is transmitted.
-Place a piece of glass between the blacklight and one of the cups of tonic water.
-The florescence should stop for the blocked cup (glass typically doesn’t transmit UV) but not for the other cup.
+Place a piece of glass between the black light and one of the cups of tonic water.
+The fluorescence should stop for the blocked cup (glass typically doesn’t transmit UV) but not for the other cup.
 Tell students that the items described in the reading (clothing, sunscreen, tree branches) can be put between the light and tonic water like “screens” to assess whether the UV light is transmitted through them.
-Point out that the amount of florescence is relative, so students will need to compare with the unblocked cup.
+Point out that the amount of fluorescence is relative, so students will need to compare with the unblocked cup.

 - the question they will explore

 - the supplies they will need for their “screens”

 - the method they will use to test their question